Controlling media capability

 Adding a participant to a conference

-When dialing out to a participant from within a conference, either manually or automatically, you can choose whether the call will be audio-only, main video only, or main video plus presentation.
-In such cases, the called participant will not be able to escalate the call (for example, from an audio-only call to video).
+When dialing out to a participant from within a conference, either manually or automatically, you can choose whether the call is audio-only, main video only, or main video plus presentation.
+In such cases, the called participant is not allowed to escalate the call (for example, from an audio-only call to video).

 Conference-wide limitations

 You can apply limits to individual Virtual Meeting Rooms (including scheduled conferences) or Virtual Auditoriums, restricting them to be audio-only, main video only, or main video plus presentation.
-In such cases, participants calling in to the conference with a higher media capability will have their media limited.
-For example, when a participant dials in over video to an audio-only VMR, their call will be placed as audio-only and they will not subsequently be able to escalate the call.
+In such cases, participants calling in to the conference with a higher media capability have their media limited.
+For example, when a participant dials in over video to an audio-only VMR, their call is placed as audio-only and they are not subsequently allowed to escalate the call.

 Using the audio-only setting where appropriate also has the advantage of increasing the overall capacity of your distributed deployment.
-Each Conferencing Node will reserve an extra connection for each Virtual Meeting Rooms and Virtual Auditoriums it is hosting, to be used for a backplane should that service become distributed (i.e. hosted on more than one Conferencing Node).
-By default this connection will be equivalent in capacity to an HD call, but if the service has been configured as audio-only it will instead be equivalent to that of an audio-only call.
+Each Conferencing Node reserves an extra connection for each Virtual Meeting Rooms and Virtual Auditoriums it is hosting, to use for a backplane should that service become distributed (i.e. hosted on more than one Conferencing Node).
+By default this connection is equivalent in capacity to an HD call, but if the service is configured as audio-only it is instead equivalent to that of an audio-only call.
 For further information on capacity and how calls consume resources, see Hardware resource allocation rules.

 Virtual Receptions

 You can limit the conference capability of a Virtual Reception.
-Any restrictions will be applied to calls while they are accessing the Virtual Reception service (apart from Connect apps, which do not access a Virtual Reception in the same way as other endpoints).
-When the call is placed to the destination Virtual Meeting Room or Virtual Auditorium, the capability of that service will be available instead, but may or may not be used by the endpoint, as follows:
+Any restrictions are applied to calls while they are accessing the Virtual Reception service (apart from Pexip apps, which do not access a Virtual Reception in the same way as other endpoints).
+When the call is placed to the destination VMR, the capability of that service will be available instead, but may or may not be used by the endpoint, as follows:

-• Connect apps making a video call via an audio-only Virtual Reception will always join a video-capable VMR with video
+- Pexip apps making a video call via an audio-only Virtual Reception always join a video-capable VMR with video

-• Connect apps making an audio-only call via an audio-only Virtual Reception will join a video-capable VMR with audio-only initially, but with the option of enabling video.
+- Pexip apps making an audio-only call via an audio-only Virtual Reception join a video-capable VMR with audio-only initially, but with the option of enabling video.

-• Standards-based endpoints making a video call via an audio-only Virtual Reception will always join a video-capable VMR as audio-only initially.
+- Standards-based endpoints making a video call via an audio-only Virtual Reception always join a video-capable VMR as audio-only initially.
 Depending on the endpoint, there may be the option to then enable video.

 For example, if you limit your Virtual Reception to audio-only, when Alice calls it from her standards-based endpoint she will not receive any video and will only hear the audio prompts.
-However, when her call is then placed to the destination VMR which has a capability of main video, she will initially join it as audio-only but will be able to elect to send and receive video as well.
+However, when her call is then placed to the destination VMR which has a capability of main video, she will initially join it as audio-only but can elect to send and receive video as well.

 Infinity Gateway calls